 - Muscle aches

 Septic arthritis is often caused by a staph infection.
-The bacteria usually target the knees, but other joints can be affected, including your ankle, hip, wrist, elbow or shoulder.
+The bacteria often target the knees, but other joints can be affected, including your ankle, hip, wrist, elbow, shoulder or spine.
 Signs and symptoms may include:

 - Joint swelling